-Trying small portions in advance ensures you won’t waste money on meat you’re not satisfied with.
+This is also true of any fruits and vegetables you haven’t cooked with before.
+Trying small portions in advance ensures you won’t waste money on meat or produce you’re not satisfied with.

 Sometimes there’s a big difference, cosmetically, between the produce you see in the grocery store and the produce you see at the farmers market.

 The produce sold in grocery stores has to meet stringent cosmetic standards before it can be sold.
 According to the Food and Agriculture Organization of the United Nations, stores reject one-third of all produce because it doesn’t meet these high standards.

 Thankfully, local farmers don’t have to meet these standards when they sell at the market.
 You’ll likely see produce that doesn’t look like the produce at the grocery store.
 You might see crooked carrots, bumpy apples, or strangely shaped tomatoes.